-Chang M. Liu has been the Chief Executive Officer and President of Bancorp and Chief Executive Officer of Cathay Bank since October 2020, and President of Cathay Bank since October 2019.
+Chang M. Liu has been the Chief Executive Officer and President of Bancorp and Chief Executive Officer of Cathay Bank since 2020, and President of Cathay Bank since 2019.
 Mr. Liu joined Cathay Bank in 2014 as Senior Vice President and Assistant Chief Lending Officer.
-He was Senior Vice President and Deputy Chief Lending Officer of Cathay Bank from 2014 to 2015; Chief Lending Officer at Cathay Bank from 2016 to 2019; Executive Vice President of Cathay Bank from 2016 to October 2019; and Chief Operating Officer of Cathay Bank from February to September 2020.
-Prior to joining Cathay Bank, Mr. Liu was Executive Vice President and Chief Lending Officer at Banc of California (formerly known as "Pacific Trust Bank") from 2011 to March of 2014.
-Mr. Liu has over 28 years of banking experience.
-He currently serves on the board of the Foothill Family Service and the Western Bankers Association.
-Mr. Liu has been a Director of Cathay Bank since 2019 and of Bancorp since October 2020.
+He was Senior Vice President and Deputy Chief Lending Officer of Cathay Bank from 2014 to 2015; Chief Lending Officer at Cathay Bank from 2016 to 2019; Executive Vice President of Cathay Bank from 2016 to 2019; and Chief Operating Officer of Cathay Bank from February to September 2020.
+Prior to joining Cathay Bank, Mr. Liu was Executive

+Vice President and Chief Lending Officer at Banc of California (formerly known as "Pacific Trust Bank") from 2011 to March of 2014.